How to Improve Your Delivery Logistics With Route Optimization

 Deliver products faster

-Simple, optimized routes are faster routes.
+Simple, optimized routes result in faster deliveries.

 Healthier bottom line

-Customer Imperfect Foods Scales Deliveries with Smart Route Optimization
+Route Optimization Use Case 1: Imperfect Foods Scales Deliveries with Smart Route Optimization

 Onfleet began working with Imperfect Foods, a grocery delivery service that offers imperfect (yet delicious) produce, affordable pantry items, and fresh eggs and dairy.
-Imperfect Foods partnered with Onfleet with a test pilot program in Portland, Oregon in 2017.
+Imperfect Foods partnered with Onfleet for a test pilot program in Portland, Oregon in 2017.

 “Before we had our Onfleet partnership, we were outsourcing.
 The first pilot with Onfleet in Portland was such a huge success, we just continued to roll out new customers and markets, coordinating our pack centers, drivers, and customers in a hub and spoke model utilizing Onfleet’s route optimization technology.
 It’s been a strong collaboration.”

-Frequently Asked Questions (FAQs) with Route Optimization
+Frequently Asked Questions (FAQ) with Route Optimization

-Q: When I ran Route Optimization, I selected 10 drivers, but only 8 had tasks and routes assigned to them—why?
+Q: When I ran Route Optimization, I selected 10 drivers, but only 8 had tasks and routes assigned to them — why?

 Q: We realize that some deliveries naturally take longer than others in real life delivery scenarios.
 For example, some city deliveries require drivers to find parking before locating a recipient apartment building, and/or drivers are expected to consult with delivery recipients before completing tasks successfully.
 What is the best way to handle these cases to ensure accurate task arrival and completion estimates?